-Acetadote (acetylcysteine injection) should be used with caution in patients with asthma, or where there is a history of bronchospasm.
+Acetadote should be used with caution in patients with asthma, or where there is a history of bronchospasm.

-Volume Adjustment: Patients < 40kg and Requiring Fluid Restriction
+Volume Adjustment: Patients Less Than 40 kg And Requiring Fluid Restriction

 The total volume administered should be adjusted for patients less than 40 kg and for those requiring fluid restriction.
-To avoid fluid overload, the volume of 5% dextrose should be reduced as needed [see DOSAGE AND ADMINISTRATION].
-If volume is not adjusted fluid overload can occur, potentially resulting in hyponatremia, seizure, and death.
+To avoid fluid overload, the volume of diluent should be reduced as needed [see DOSAGE AND ADMINISTRATION].
+If volume is not adjusted fluid overload can occur, potentially resulting in hyponatremia, seizure and death.